labs4capella/python4capella/README.md

 You can validate the dialog by clicking the OK button.

 You can refere to the plugin documentation for usage reference.
-The documentation is accessible by using the Help > Help contents menu from capella, then on the right tree, you can select Python4Capella.
+The documentation is accessible by using the Help > Help contents menu from Capella, then on the right tree, you can select Python4Capella.

 # Errors in provided scripts